leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

 # Starting Off: Lily's Booklist

-I am summarizing knowledge from books I've read recently, while offering my own conclusion.
-I hope that not only will this booklist provide quality suggestions for the LRC's book club.
-I also hope that my book/overall summaries and book/overall conclusions will bring the LRC closer to its goal of bringing newfound organizational research theory perspective for leaderlessness, ultimately aiding LRC in creating an informed proposal for an Internet-based group decision-making process, to be developed into a web app.
+I am summarizing knowledge from books I've read recently, while offering my own interpretation.
+I hope that not only will this booklist provide quality suggestions for the LRC's book club, but that my summaries and conclusions will bring the LRC closer to its goal of creating an informed proposal for an Internet-based group decision-making process, in other words, a collective management system, to then be developed into a web app.

 For each book I'll try to provide: